nestjs/docs.nestjs.com/content/application-context.md

 const tasksService = app.select(TasksModule).get(TasksService, { strict: true });
 ```

-Following is a summary of the methods available for retrieving instance references from the application context object.
+Following is a summary of the methods available for retrieving instance references from the standalone application object.

 <table>
   <tr>